Tracking performance

 Quick scan — 5-10 minutes:

-• Any flows with obvious problems?
+• Any workflows with obvious problems?
 (Zero sends, spike in unsubscribes)

 • Any bounces or deliverability issues?